leetim13/Android-Game-Center-App/Project/TEAM.md

 - Implemented helper functions like InputFilterMinMax and OnSwipeTouchListener to detect swiping gesture and direction for 2048 game.

-- Completed walkthrough pdf with diagrams and thorough explainations to match criteria and worked on Powerpoint Presentation slides.
+- Completed walkthrough.pdf with diagrams and thorough explainations to match criteria and worked on Powerpoint Presentation slides.

-##Junxuan Wu
+## Junxuan Wu
 --Designed the verification system, scoreboard system and some ui structure design.
 ActivityHelper， IOHelper, sequenceBundler, User, UserRouter, LoginActivity, TileSettingsActivity, RegisterActivity, ScoreBoardActivity, PersonalScoreBoard Activity.
 Do some of the refactoring part(mostly with Yinling Luo).
 Find and fix most bugs of code.